Health

 By: Dominique Michelle Astorino

 When it comes to boosting your metabolism, there are a lot of myths out there!
-From fad diets, to supplements, to metabolism-boosting workouts, it’s hard to know what’s fact and what’s fiction.
+From trending diets, to supplements and superfoods, to metabolism-boosting workouts and bio-hacks, it’s hard to know what’s fact and what’s fiction.
 But, there’s good news.
 While there’s no quick-fix solution to boosting your metabolism, there are many science-supported ways to optimize your metabolic health!
-That said, it’s important to understand what “metabolism” and “metabolic health” really mean in the first place.
-And this involves understanding how they affect your health!
-Hint: while body weight, caloric burn, and energy are certainly important factors, there’s much more to metabolism than these areas alone.
-And, seeing as a mere 12% of Americans are metabolically healthy and less than 7% are cardio-metabolically healthy, there’s definitely a lot to learn!

-The definition of metabolic health — from a clinical standpoint, anyway — is somewhat loose.
-In general, it’s referring to the absence of metabolic disease, or ‘metabolic syndrome,’ which is a cluster of symptoms — hypertension, diabetes, and obesity — that together, increase your risk for serious illness such as coronary heart disease and stroke.
+In general, metabolic health is referring to the absence of metabolic disease, or ‘metabolic syndrome,’ which is a cluster of symptoms — hypertension, diabetes, and obesity — that together increase your risk for serious illness such as coronary heart disease and stroke.
 While all three are needed to confirm the diagnosis of metabolic syndrome, any standalone symptom can also put you at risk!

 Here are important health markers to monitor: